Reddy-kalwakolu/Erisa_Recovery_Dev_Challenge/README.md

 ## 🛠️ Tech Stack

-[cite_start]This project was built using the specific technologies required by the development challenge[cite: 2113]:
+This project was built using the specific technologies required by the development challenge:

 - **Backend:** Django 5.2+ (Python)
 - **Database:** SQLite